-Northam was an extremely generous philanthropist who donated funds to the Home for the Aged, Trinity College for the Northam Towers, Hartford Hospital, Christ Church and Cedar Hill Cemetery for the construction of the Northam Memorial Chapel.
+Northam was a generous philanthropist who donated funds to the Home for the Aged, Trinity College (Northam Towers), Hartford Hospital, Christ Church, and Cedar Hill Cemetery for the construction of a chapel.

-Located at the intersection of Maple Avenue, Fairfield Avenue, Ridge Road and Berlin Turnpike in Hartford, construction on Cedar Hill’s Northam Memorial Chapel began in the summer of 1882.
-Architect George Keller, who also designed the Soldiers and Sailors Memorial Arch in Bushnell Park, was hired to design the Chapel.
-Constructed of granite from a quarry in Westerly, Rhode Island, the Chapel reflects Keller’s Victorian-esque vision with an overall simplistic architectural design.
+Construction of Northam Memorial Chapel at Cedar Hill began in the summer of 1882.
+Architect George Keller, who also designed the Soldiers and Sailors Memorial Arch in Bushnell Park, designed the building.
+Constructed of granite, the chapel reflects Keller’s Victorian vision with an overall simplistic architectural design.

-Cedar Hill’s Northam Memorial Chapel was officially dedicated on November 12, 1883 – exactly two years after Col. Northam’s death.
+Northam Memorial Chapel was dedicated on November 12, 1883 – exactly two years after Northam’s death.

 History of the Northam Memorial Chapel at Cedar Hill Cemetery.
 Cedar Hill Cemetery, Hartford, CT: 1982.